 - ARR (Annual Recurring Revenue) — ARR and its little brother MRR (Monthly Recurring Revenue) are the most fundamental metrics to track, and the basis for the calculation of the following metrics.
 Based on your billing cycle, ARR is more appropriate if you are dealing in large enterprise accounts with multi-year contracts and yearly billing cycles, while MRR works better for SMB and consumer offerings that have a significant share of customers paying month to month.
 Which one you chose, is not as important as every seven year old will be able to tell you that the conversion factor between the two is exactly twelve.

 - Retention rate and churn rate — like many SaaS metrics, retention rate and churn rate come in pairs.
 Retention rate is simply the percentage of customers who renew their contract at the end of the term, while churn rate is the percentage of customers who don’t renew the contact and actively or passively cancel the subscription.
-Retention rate and churn rate should again be based on the typical term length and billing period, so if you are dealing in enterprise SaaS, retention rate is number of customers who extended their contract in the period / number of customers whose contracts where up for extension.
-Churn rate is 1 – retention rate.
+In order to accurately assess churn and retention rates, you should consider the normal term length and average billing period.
+Therefore, in the enterprise SaaS world, you should calculate retention rate as the amount of customers who chose to extend their contract in the given period divided by the customers who were eligible for extension.

 - NPS (Net Promoter Score) — Unlike the metrics mentioned so far, Net Promoter Score is not directly related to product revenue, but the metric has been found to be a good leading indicator of customer churn.
 Despite its many shortcomings it is established as a quasi industry standard, every customer support tool supports measuring it and it allows for easy benchmarking.